DigiBP/digibp-camunda-examples/model-references/README.md

 ## BPMN calling BPMN

-The following example shows how a BPMN model can be called by and embedded using a call activity.
+The following example shows how a BPMN model can be called by a call activity.

 ### Called BPMN